 Resveratrol is most commonly used for high cholesterol, cancer, heart disease, and many other conditions.
-However, there is not strong evidence to support the use of resveratrol for these uses.
+But there is no strong evidence to support resveratrol for any use.

 How does it work ?